 This 30-year milestone is not only important to Dave, but to our agency and the advertising industry as a whole.
 Rosenberg Advertising has always prided itself on how we, as employees, operate as a family and how we have built relationships with our clients to feel like extended members of that family.
 Dave has the ability to claim the identity of an “honest root” not only in this company, but in this industry.

-As the newest member of the RA team, I was privileged to talk to “the old guy” (his words, not mine) about some of his fondest memories in his 30 years with Rosenberg Advertising.
-Dave told me about one client who he became really close to.
+We sat down and talked to “the old guy” (his words) about some of his fondest memories in his 30 years with Rosenberg Advertising.
+Dave reminisced about one client who he became really close to.
 He and the client, John, developed a bond in working together professionally and even became close pals outside of business settings.
 John has since then passed away, but Dave greatly cherishes those memories.

-When I asked Dave what his favorite part of his job is, he told me that “being encouraged to wear as many hats” as he is comfortable with has been the consistent favorite part since 1983.
+When asked what his favorite part of his job is, Dave said “being encouraged to wear as many hats” as he is comfortable with has been the consistent favorite part since 1983.
 “It keeps things from getting boring,” he explained.

 If you walk into Rosenberg Advertising today, you can find Dave in what he calls “his basement” surrounded by colorful artwork, some his own and some from his kids, action figures, Westlake Demons sports signage, and client artwork.
 He says it doesn’t feel like it’s been 30 years, but he is proud of the person he has become.

 “When I first started here I was young and stupid and sometimes dragged myself to work looking a little rough around the edges.
 I’ve now been married for almost 25 years, and I have three teenage kids.
 I think I’ve evolved into an adult, at least on my good days.”